 - (i) Students transferring into the Faculty may request credit for, or exemption from, courses completed in another Faculty or Institution.
-They should apply in writing to the Dean specifying the course(s), the period of study, and the level obtained.
-They may be provisionally registered pending consideration of their request. - Exemptions and credits are not normally granted in respect of Level II and Level III courses. - (iii) Credit will not be given to a transfer student for passes obtained for Faculty courses in the Preliminary Year in the Faculty of Science and Technology.
+They should apply online through the Automated Student Request Module at the Student Administrative Section (SASS). - (ii) Exemptions and credits are not normally granted in respect of Level II and Level III courses. - (iii) Credit will not be given to a transfer student for passes obtained for Faculty courses in the Preliminary Year in the Faculty of Science and Technology.